top of page

 UCS

-Louise Hanlon
+Louise Hannan

 Louise Hannan is Course Leader for the Early Childhood education and care degree at University Centre Somerset.
 She has worked in the sector delivering services for 13 years and now teaches within the discipline.
 Before lecturing, Louise has fulfilled the following roles, Early Years Practitioner, Team Leader, Daycare Manager, Children's Centre Leader and Early Years Ofsted Inspector.
 Current sector research interest are; staff wellbeing and resilience and the components of the emotional environments for daycare. research interest with the University environment include; self regulated learning and what lecturers across the institution can learn from Early Childhood Neuroscience.
 She also works as an External Examiner, content writer and content reviewer for other courses and qualifications.
 She is currently in the 4th year of her PhD (Completion due - September 2024) on the Emotional Environments of Two-Year-Old Daycare.